 MISSION | VISION

-Ulric Woodhams purchased his first Jensen in 1976, by 2003, he had established a Museum and Archive dedicated to the Jensen FF Model.
+Ulric Woodhams purchased his first Jensen in 1976.
+Fast forwarding to 2003, he had established a Museum and Archive dedicated to the Jensen FF Model.
 In this format, The Museum was unsustainable – its focus was too narrow and it lacked governance.

 Today, while continuing to remain privately owned, The Jensen Museum is underpinned by a more strategic approach.